Harry Hopkins: New Deal

 FERA, the largest program from 1933 to 1935, involved giving money to localities to operate work relief projects to employ those on direct relief.
 CWA was similar but did not require workers to be on relief to receive a government-sponsored job.
 In less than four months, the CWA hired four million people, and during its five months of operation, the CWA built and repaired 200 swimming pools, 3,700 playgrounds, 40,000 schools, 250000 mi of road, and 12 million feet of sewer pipe.

 The WPA, which followed the CWA, employed 8.5 million people in its seven-year history, working on 1.4 million projects, including the building or repair of 103 golf courses, 1,000 airports, 2,500 hospitals, 2,500 sports stadiums, 3,900 schools, 8,192 parks, 12,800 playgrounds, 124,031 bridges, 125,110 public buildings, and 651087 mi of highways and roads.
 The WPA operated on its own on selected projects in co-operation with local and state governments, but always with its own staff and budget.
 Hopkins started programs for youth (National Youth Administration) and for artists and writers (Federal One Programs).
 Hopkins and Eleanor Roosevelt worked together to publicize and defend New Deal relief programs.
 He was concerned with rural areas but increasingly focused on cities in the Great Depression.

+In the years after he resigned, Hopkins expressed pride in the WPA's key role in building internment camps for Japanese Americans.
+On March 19, 1942, for example, he lauded Howard O. Hunter, the head of the WPA at that time, for the "building of those camps for War Department for the Japanese evacuees on the West Coast."

 Before Hopkins began to decline from his struggle with stomach cancer in the late 1930s, Roosevelt appeared to be training him as a possible successor.
 With the advent of World War II in Europe, however, Roosevelt ran again in 1940 and won an unprecedented third term.